monrdeme/aws-multi-tier-app/README.md

   - `git push`
 - The pipeline will perform the following critical steps:
     * **IaC Scan**: Scans the Terraform code using Checkov to identify infrastructure as code misconfigurations and ensure compliance with security best practices.
-    * **Terraform Apply**: Re-applies the root Terraform configuration to ensure infrastructure is up-to-date with the latest code changes.
+    * **Terraform Apply**: Applies the root Terraform configuration to ensure infrastructure is up-to-date with the latest code changes.
     * **Docker Build & Scan**: Builds Docker images for both the Frontend and Backend applications, and then scans these images using Trivy for known OS package and application dependency vulnerabilities.
     * **Code Scan**: Performs Static Application Security Testing (SAST) on the Python application code using Bandit to identify common security issues.
     * **Push to ECR**: Pushes the built and scanned Docker images to Amazon Elastic Container Registry (ECR).